Thai Traditional Massage Sen Lines

-Sen is the Thai word for line.
-It is the same concept as Prana Nadi used in Yogic terminology and the terms are interchangeable.
+Sen is the Thai word for the line.
+It is the same concept as Prana Nadi used in Yogic terminology, and the terms are interchangeable.
 The Sanskrit word Nadi means stream or movement.
-Sip Sen are thought to be energetic pathways of the life giving breath in the body.
-These lines actually form the Matrix, Energetic or Prana Maya Kosha body.
-The oldest traditional yogic texts are reputed to make reference to the existence of 350,000 lines.
+Sip Sen is considered an energetic pathway of the life-giving breath in the body.
+The oldest traditional yogic texts are reputed to refer to the existence of 350,000 lines.
+These lines form the Matrix, Energetic, or Prana Maya Kosha’s body.

-As recently as two thousand years ago certain references alluded to as many as 72, 000 of these lines.
-This really makes common sense.
+As recently as two thousand years ago, specific references alluded to as many as 72 000 of these lines.
+This makes common sense.
 If the Lines are how life energy is distributed through our being and body, then every part of us would need a way to receive this energy.
-So more likely there are billions of lines.
+So more likely, there are billions of lines.

 Two types of Sen: Subtle and Gross (Pranavaha and Manavaha Nadi):

-Sen are Prana Nadis or energetic pathways of the life giving breath in the body.
-These lines form the matrix, or energetic body.
-In Ayurveda this body is called the Pranamaya Kosha.
+Sen is Prana Nadis, or energetic pathways of the life-giving breath in the body.
+These lines form the matrix or active body.
+In Ayurveda, this body is called the Pranamaya Kosha.

 These pathways correlate and communicate with each other.
-Their nexus of communication are the chakras, major concentrations or vortices of energy.
-They also flow through minor chakras which are called by many different names; Lom or wind gates, Marma, Muladra, Granthis, knots and acupuncture points.
+Their nexus of communication are the chakras, significant concentrations, or energy vortices.
 The Sen lines move this energy to the various individual parts of us.
+They also flow through minor chakras called by many names; Lom or wind gates, Marma, Muladra, Granthis, knots, and acupuncture points.

-Upon inspection, we find many of these knots to be, in fact, the same points used in traditional acupuncture.
-Many also correspond with the common location of trigger points.
+Upon inspection, we find many of these knots to be the same points used in traditional acupuncture.
+Many also correspond with the specific location of trigger points.

-In the traditional literature of Thailand, an Indian born Tibetan Yogic Doctor or Physician named Father Shivago Komolaboat (Jivaka), is credited with distilling the theory of 72, 000 lines into ten primary lines.
-The Thais call these ten lines Sip Sen. In Shivago’s day it commonly took 20 or thirty years for an apprentice doctor to become recognized as a physician.
-One of the reasons for this was simply the volume, the number of various concepts to be learned and memorized.
-If one had to learn thousands of lines, points, Chakra etc. it would take many years.
-However, by distilling the “thousands i.e. infinite” number to few the time to function for the prospective physician was greatly reduced.
-Think of how an interstate highway distills many surface streets into one or a few national highways as an example.
+In the traditional literature of Thailand, an Indian-born Tibetan Yogic Doctor or Physician named Father Shivago Komolaboat (Jivaka) is credited with distilling the theory of 72 000 lines into ten primary lines.
+The Thais call these ten lines Sip Sen. In Shivago’s day; it commonly took 20 or thirty years for an apprentice doctor to become recognized as a physician.
+One of the reasons for this was simply the volume and the number of various concepts to be learned and memorized.
+If one had to discover thousands of lines, points, Chakra, etc., it would take many years.
+However, by distilling the “thousands, i.e., infinite” number to few, the time to function for the prospective physician was significantly reduced.
+For example, an interstate highway distills many surface streets into one or a few national highways.

 There are not only 10 Sen Lines (Sip Sen).
-In some illustrations and or oral traditions there are 72, 000.
-In some depictions as many as 350,000!
-If you consider the idea that every part of us needs this vital essence or life energy and by every part I refer not just to soft tissue planes (Myofascial Channels and or Trans-subcutaneous Muscular Channels- TSM’s), organs and skeleton but to every living cell then the larger numbers as symbolic of infinity.
+In some illustrations and or oral traditions, there are 72 000.
+In some depictions, as many as 350,000!
+If you consider the idea that every part of us needs this vital essence or life energy, and by every aspect, I refer not just to soft tissue planes (Myofascial Channels and or Trans-subcutaneous Muscular Channels- TSMs), organs, and skeleton but to every living cell then the more significant numbers as symbolic of infinity.
 Similar to the “Theory of Ten Thousand Things” in Traditional Chinese Medicine.

-The three primary Sen (Tri-Se: Sumana, Ittha, Pingkala) develop in the embryo, and within eight weeks all the main chakras and subtle nerves are formed.
-Sip Sen( or ten lines), generate, maintain and correct a harmonious state in the body/ mind/ psyche.
+The three primary Sen (Tri-Se: Sumana, Ittha, Pingkala) develop in the embryo, and within eight weeks, all the main chakras and subtle nerves are formed.
+Sip Sen( or ten lines) generates, maintains, and corrects a harmonious body/ mind/ psyche state.

-In theory, the ten lines generate, maintain and correct a harmonious balance or state in the body / mind / psyche, or spirit.
-Chakras function on one level as cosmic windows facilitating an exchange of energy between the human body and the universe.
+Chakras function on one level as cosmic windows facilitating an energy exchange between the human body and the universe.
 The various lines then move this energy to the individual parts of us.
-The lines, although responsive to the initial energy or stimulation from the chakras may also function to tune or to assist the chakra function in turn.
+In theory, the ten lines generate, maintain and correct a harmonious balance or state in the body/mind/psyche, or spirit.
+Although responsive to the initial energy or stimulation from the chakras, the lines may also function to tune or assist the chakra function in turn.
 This picture is one of a reciprocal system.
-Moving, adjusting, stretching or otherwise affecting the lines into particular relationships may, in turn, focus more or less energy or Prana to (or through) one or more particular chakras.
+Moving, adjusting, stretching, or otherwise affecting the lines into particular relationships may, in turn, focus more or less energy or Prana to (or through) one or more specific chakras.

 The Sen may also function to tune or to assist the chakra function.
-Think of a two -way transceiver.
+Think of a two-way transceiver.
 By moving the body into the various postures or Asanas, we change the relationships of the lines to each other.
-This may enhance or focus more or less energy to particular chakras.
+This may enhance or focus more or less energy on particular chakras.
 This concept sees the lines as a sort of antenna.
 Change the alignment of the antenna and get a better or a different picture.

-If Chakra are the the transformers and generating stations, then the Sen/ Nadi are the network and sub-nets of and for the distribution of energy.
+If Chakra is the transformers and generating stations, then the Sen/ Nadi is the network and sub-nets of and for energy distribution.

 What flows in the Sen?

-The traditional term is Lom or “Wind”.
-However, Lom is more than the elemental force one of the “Thaat Thang Sii” is is literally wind, breath and vitality.
-Thai Ayurveda calls it Prana Yama or vital breath of life.
-It is the essence of vitality and life force.
-This essence or force is known in all cultures by different names such as Taoist Qi, Chi, Ki, Huna (Mana), Elan Vital, Ka, Orgonne, Shakti, Holy Spirit, African Ashe.
+The standard term is Lom or “Wind.”
+However, Lom is more than the elemental force.
+One “Thaat Thang Sii” is wind, breath, and vitality.
+Thai Ayurveda calls it Prana Yama, or the vital breath of life.
+It is the essence of spirit and life force.
+This essence or power is known in all cultures by names such as Taoist Qi, Chi, Ki, Huna (Mana), Elan Vital, Ka, Orgonne, Shakti, Holy Spirit, and African Ashe.

 Sip Sen Line Names and Correlation with Classical Ayurveda concept of Prana Nadi

-There is an almost exact correlation between classic Ayurveda (Tibet, India, Sri Lanka) and Thai Sen, even the names for most are virtually identical.
-The major difference being between Thai Pali and Classical Sanskrit.
-Each Sen follows a unique pathway and is exclusive to one side of the body.
-The Sen themselves are divided up into traditional categories of Sun / Moon, Male / Female alignment (Left side lines are Lunar/ female and Right side lines are Solar/ male).
+There is an almost exact correlation between classic Ayurveda (Tibet, India, Sri Lanka) and Thai Sen; most names are virtually identical.
+The significant difference is between Thai Pali and Classical Sanskrit.
+Each Sen follows a unique pathway exclusive to one side of the body.
+The Sen are divided into traditional categories of Sun / Moon, Male / Female alignment (Left side lines are Lunar/ female and Right side lines are Solar/ male).
 This could also be an indication of polarity.

-In practice the different traditional schools and specific to regions place more or less emphasis on addressing the Sen Lines and also as to specifically how to do it!
+In practice, the different traditional schools and specific regions place more or less emphasis on addressing the Sen Lines and also as to precisely how to do it!
 Some stress Thai Traditional Massage Sen lines over points and others points (Lom/ Marma) over the Sen. This can vary widely from school to school.
-The biggest variation is found in the western schools in the US in which there is very little education about the traditional theories such as Sen Lines and therefor less or little clinical emphasis.
+The most significant variation is found in the western U.S. schools, where there is little education about traditional theories such as Sen Lines and, therefore, less or little clinical emphasis.